isAdamBailey/familytribute/source/docs/welcome.md

 But sometimes it's too hard to take a picture of their obituary with your phone.
 Or the newspaper website that it used to be on, is no longer working, or is now behind a paywall.

-There are no ads, there is no paywall. you can link your friends on social media right to a url with your loved-ones name.
-The page includes an obituary, and any pictures and stories that may be connected to them in the site.
+You can share your family history, whether it be a picture, a story or an obituary, for all your friends to see.
+You can even email a link to friends not on social media!

 ## Contribute together

-Sometimes two individuals have very different memories of how something happened.
-Maybe some things need to get "worked out" once you've shared details about a relative.
-That's great!
-Let them register to the site and make the corrections themselves.

 From within the FamilyTribute dashboard, you can add new pictures, stories, and obituaries.
 Add as many as you want.
 You can link the pictures and stories right to a person with an obituary.
 Link as many people as you want in one picture.

+Maybe some things need to get worked out once you've shared details about a relative.
+That's great!
+Let them register to the site and make the corrections themselves.

+## Privacy

+Once you are registered to your family's site, you may add pictures and stories only viewable by other registered members.
+You may also receive emails to remind you of notable dates from the site.

+You may choose two-factor authentication for added security if you wish!

+You can delete your account at any time.

 ## Thanks for reading!
+When my Grandfather was growing old, I was hearing and seeing a lot of my family's history.
-I started building family history websites when one of my Grandfathers was growing old.
-I was also learning how to write software at the time, and used sharing the history as means to display open-source work in order to get a job.
+I was also learning how to write software at the time, and used sharing the history as means to display open-source work.

 This is a work of honor and love for history more than anything else.